Goutham Narla, MD, PhD

 Vice President of the Board

-Chef Floyd Cardoz is a celebrated Indian-American chef in New York City, India, and throughout the world.
-Cardoz attended culinary school and began his career in his native Bombay, India, and after studying in Switzerland at Les Roches, he moved to New York City to work under Chef Gray Kunz at the venerable Lespinasse.
+Chef Floyd Cardoz was a celebrated Indian-American chef whose culinary influence spanned New York City, India, and the world.
+Born and raised in Bombay, India, Cardoz began his career after attending culinary school in his native city.
+He later refined his skills at Les Roches in Switzerland before moving to New York City, where he worked under the legendary Chef Gray Kunz at Lespinasse.

 Glen de Vries